 The threat of intensive dairy farming

-- Cows that are kept indoors all year round face an increased risk of lameness and painful udder infections like mastitis.
+- Cows kept indoors all year round face a higher risk of lameness and painful udder infections.

-- Overcrowding and constant regrouping in intensive systems can cause anxiety and aggression in cows.
+- Overcrowding in intensive systems can cause anxiety and aggression in cows.

-- Cows that are kept indoors all year round cannot express many natural behaviours.
+- Cows kept indoors all year round cannot express many natural behaviours.

-- Cows in intensive systems are pushed to their physical limits to produce such high quantities of milk.
+- Cows in factory farms are being pushed to their physical limits to produce huge amounts of milk.

-Our campaigns to halt the spread of factory dairy farms
+Our work to halt the spread of factory dairy farms